-The Chamber is a place for business owners to network and communicate with one another towards the purpose of improving the business community.
-We take our responsibility as non-political community advocates seriously, and as such, provide a link between our unincorporated area and Pacific County government.
+The Chamber is a place for businesses to network and communicate with one another towards the purpose of improving the business community.
+We take our responsibility as non-political business/community advocates seriously, and as such, provide a link between our unincorporated area and Pacific County government.
 We market and promote Chamber sponsored events and community events that bring thousands of visitors to our local businesses.
+We also have established working relationships with our elected District 19 Legislators and other Pacific County Chambers along with key community organizations.

 Chamber members formed the North Peninsula Improvement Association (NPIA) to deal with Ocean Park Area flooding issues.
 The NPIA went on to work with the county to form a PDA which bought the private water system and turned it into a public water utility district owned by the citizens of Ocean Park.